 Pursuant to Section 4-512.I.5.d of the Code, Marijuana Establishments shall not be located within 1,000 feet of an alcohol or drug treatment facility.
-This requirement is difficult for CP&P to implement and industry to comply with because alcohol and drug treatment facilities are not defined in the Code.
-Given the lack of definition, this portion of the Code is difficult to interpret as such a treatment facility could be a private therapist's office or an institution such as hospital.
-Additionally, the location of treatment facilities when broadly interpreted are not identifiable and thus cannot be identified for ensuring compliance with the Marijuana Establishment setback requirement.
-Staff intends to clarify by this Code update which facilities the setback applies to in order to aid in implementation of the setback.
+This requirement is difficult for CPP to implement and industry to comply with because alcohol and drug treatment facilities are not defined in the Code.
+Given the lack of definition, a treatment facility could be a private therapist's office or an institution such as hospital.
+Additionally, it is difficult to identify the location of treatment facilities when broadly interpreted, which makes it difficult for staff to ensure compliance with the Marijuana Establishment setback requirement.
+Staff intends for this Code update to include the definition of alcohol or drug treatment facility in order to aid in implementation of the setback.

 This portion of the update was reviewed by staff from the Community Health division of Public Health, as well as members of the Substance Use Advisory Group, so that multiple perspectives and expert opinions could be taken into consideration.
-Staff additionally reached out to neighboring communities to compile and compare data on if and how they define treatment facilities.
+Staff additionally reached out to neighboring communities to compile and compare data on whether and how they define treatment facilities.